-There are a number of different error messages you might see on your Ultimaker 3 or Ultimaker 3 Extended regarding the active leveling process.
+There are a number of different error messages you might see on your Ultimaker 3 series or Ultimaker S-line printer regarding the active leveling process.
 There are a few different errors you may see, but the most common is "Difference between detected height of both PrintCores exceeds realistic values."

 Your printer always expects to find a height difference of 1.5mm between your left hand (Slot 1) Print Core and your right hand (Slot 2) Print Core.
 The left hand Print Core is stationary and will always be at the same height.
 The right hand Print Core moves up and down 3mm depending on the position of the Lifting Switch on the right side of the printhead.
 This allows it to always be either 1.5mm below the left hand Print Core, or 1.5mm above the left hand Print Core.
 When the Print Core in Slot 2 is actively printing, it will be in the lower position, so that the Slot 1 Print Core does not drag over the printed parts.
 When the Print Core in Slot 1 is actively printing, the Print Core in Slot 2 will retract out of the way.